cavs1010/guide_git/04-Evr_Merge_github/README.md

   >* Then, approve and merge it, using the GUI provided in the browser.

-8. Make sure you are on the main branch, and do a final pull, so you have the most updated file. `git checkout main` ➡️ `git pull`
+8. In your local computer, make sure you are on the main branch, and do a final pull, so you have the most updated file. `git checkout main` ➡️ `git pull`

 **⚠️ Now that ther merge has been done, you can delete those extras branches in your local repository and in github**

-* Discuss the advantages and disadvantages of this PR workflow; will your team use this approach to manage projects?
+Delete in local computer: `git branch -d <branch name>`

+Delete in Github: `git push origin -d <branch name>`

 - - -